hds/hegdenu.net/content/posts/debugging-tokio-instrumentation.md

 }
 ```

 We start in an async context (using the `#[tokio::main]` attribute).
-First we set up the layer
+First we set up the
-from `ari-subscriber` as our subscriber.
+`ari-subscriber` layer with the registry.
 Then we spawn a task and wait for it to complete.
-The task
+The
-emits a tracing event and then returns control to the runtime by calling the [`yield_now()`]
+task emits a tracing event and then returns control to the runtime by calling the [`yield_now()`]
 function from Tokio.
+After that it ends

 [`yield_now()`]: https://docs.rs/tokio/1.35.1/tokio/task/fn.yield_now.html